CodyMcCodington/AutoCookieOptout/README.md

 Non-exhaustive list of supported websites:

 - Websites with cookie consent plugins from common vendors like TrustArc, Didomi and CookiePro
-- Google.com and certain regional variations
-- YouTube
+- Various Google properties including web search, Google Maps and YouTube (including some regional variations)
 - Yahoo and affiliated websites like TechCrunch

 ## How we do it